pombase/website/src/docs/community/fission-yeast-community-curation-project.PomBase.md

   possible ways to link to external resources such as ORCID or OpenRIF via ORCID IDs.

+### Further reading
-**Further reading:** For an in-depth analysis of our approach, and the status of community curation as of early 2019, see our publication:
+  For an in-depth analysis of our approach, and the status of community curation as of early 2019, see our publication:

 Lock A, Harris MA, Rutherford K, Hayles J, Wood V.\